AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 ```

 In this section, we have seen an exciting use of masks in the **feature extraction** level.
-The combination of the masks and the multi-head attention layer allowed to build a representation between different entities of a **partially observable** scene.
+The combination of the masks and the multi-head attention layer enbable to build a representation between different entities of a **partially observable** scene.

 ----

 # Agent level

-Finally, the masks' last application that I want to present you is to filter agents in a multi-agent configuration in a grid world.
+Finally, the masks last application that I want to present you is to filter agents in a multi-agent configuration in a grid world.
-This method's implementation is in the following paper: "Grid-Wise Control for Multi-Agent Reinforcement Learning in Video Game AI" [[4](http://proceedings.mlr.press/v97/han19a/han19a.pdf)].
+Our method implementation comes from the following paper: "Grid-Wise Control for Multi-Agent Reinforcement Learning in Video Game AI" [[4](http://proceedings.mlr.press/v97/han19a/han19a.pdf)].

 The abstract of the paper explains well the method of grid control :